quantum-kite/kite/docs/documentation/calculation.md

 * `#!python direction`
   : Specifies the component of the linear (longitudinal: `#!python 'xx'`, `#!python 'yy'` (, `#!python 'zz'`), transversal: `#!python 'xy'`, `#!python 'yx'` (, `#!python 'xz'`, `#!python 'yz'`)) or the nonlinear conductivity tensor (e.g., `#!python 'xyx'` or `#!python 'xxz'`) to be calculated.
 * `#!python temperature`
   : Temperature of the Fermi-Dirac distribution used to evaluate optical and DC conductivities.  `#!python temperature` specifies the quantity $k_B T$, which has units of `#!python energy`.
-If the hoppings are given in $eV$, `#!python temperature`is given in $eV$ .
+If the hoppings are given in eV, `#!python temperature`is given in eV .
 To convert to Kelvin, it is necessary to divide the value by the Boltzmann's constant $k_B$.

 * `#!python num_points`
   : Number of energy points used by the post-processing tool to output the density of states.